grimoiredecs/grimoiredecs/README.md

 🔭 I'm thoroughly interested in fields related to Machine Learning and Optimization, more specifically my fields of interests/research are:
   - Supervised Learning
-  - Optimization ALgorithms and Applications in Finance and Logistics
+  - Optimization Algorithms and Applications in Finance and Logistics
   - Data Science
   - Data Security (in Large-Scale Systems)
   - Applied Cryptography